turper2024/cultural-mechanics/README.md

    project name, such as `culture-mechanics-questions`, keep **Default memory** unless you have a reason to choose another setting, and select **Create project** ([screenshot](docs/30-create-project.png)).
-3. Choose one instruction profile:
-   - `0000-culture-mechanics.project-instructions.1.md` gives direct, flexible
-     application or theory-refinement responses without a mandatory two-pass exchange.
-   - `0000-culture-mechanics.project-instructions.2.md` uses a structured
-     relevance-assessment and explanation workflow.
-4. In the new Project, open the three-dot menu at the upper right ([screenshot](docs/40-settings-and-sources.png)) to open **Project settings**.
-Copy the complete contents of the chosen instruction file, paste them into the **Instructions** field, and close the settings window ([screenshot](docs/50-settings.png)).
+3. In the new Project, open the three-dot menu at the upper right ([screenshot](docs/40-settings-and-sources.png)) to open **Project settings**.
+Copy the complete contents of `0000-culture-mechanics.project-instructions.md`, paste them into the **Instructions** field, and close the settings window ([screenshot](docs/50-settings.png)).
-5. Select **Sources**, then **Add sources**, and upload `0000-culture-mechanics.guide.md` and `build/md/0000-culture-mechanics.core.md`.
-Confirm that both appear in the source list ([screenshot](docs/60-sources.png)).
-The screenshot shows `guide(1).md` because that local copy had acquired a duplicate-file suffix; use the `0000-culture-mechanics.guide.md` supplied in this package.
+4. Select **Sources**, then **Add sources** ([screenshot](docs/60-sources.png)), and upload the guide plus these seven individual semantic Markdown files from `build/md/`:
+   - `0000-culture-mechanics.guide.md` (at the package root);
+   - `0010-culture-mechanics.semantic-definition.md`;
+   - `0020-epistemic-agency.semantic-definition.md`;
+   - `0030-epistemic-constitution.semantic-definition.md`;
+   - `0030-linguistic-tricks.semantic-inventory.md`;
+   - `0040-mythology-construction.semantic-definition.md`;
+   - `0050-culture-mechanics-analogies.semantic-inventory.md`;
+   - `0060-culture-program-ecology.semantic-definition.md`.
+   Confirm that all eight appear in the source list.
+If you have the repository rather than the ZIP, the same seven theory files are at its root.
-6. Return to **Chats**, start a chat in the Project, and ask your question naturally.
+5. Return to **Chats**, start a chat in the Project, and ask your question naturally.
-   With profile `.1`, ChatGPT should normally answer directly.
-With profile `.2`, it should first return a relevance assessment.
-Check whether the question and proposed theory sections were understood; then reply “continue” when suitable.
+   For example: “Please analyze the following question through Culture Mechanics:
+   …” For theory development, say what you want to clarify, criticize, compare, or refine.
+ChatGPT should answer directly and use the relevant uploaded sources.
-7. If ChatGPT names a supplementary source, find the individual Markdown file under `build/md/`, add it to the Project sources, and ask ChatGPT to continue.
-If the named file is unavailable, do not ask ChatGPT to invent its contents.
+6. If ChatGPT says a materially needed source is missing, verify that the named file is among the eight Project sources.
+Do not ask it to invent missing content.
-8. Near the end of a theory-development conversation, you may paste the complete terminal review prompt into the current chat.
+7. Near the end of a theory-development conversation, you may paste the complete terminal review prompt into the current chat.
 Do not put that prompt into the Project instructions or add it as a theory source.